SDooman/bootstrap-data-1/unit_1/unit_1.md

 is where you can write short programs and quickly run them by hitting enter.

-First, we'll need to import Pyret's library for interacting with files in the Google Drive.
-Add each of the following lines of code to your definitions window (the left window):
+Add each of the following lines of code to your definitions window (the left window).
+Don't worry if you don't understand what the code is doing, it will be explained in more detail later in the unit.
+First, we'll need to import
+Pyret's library for interacting with files in the Google Drive:

 `import gdrive-sheets as GDS`